Cyb3rMatt/Get0ra/README.md

 About Me
 ========================

-• Undergraduate Student pursuing a BS degree in Computer Science with a keen interest in Cyber Security and Software Development.
+•pursuing a BS degree in Computer Science with a keen interest in Cyber Security and Software Development.

 ### Tech Stack